vantage-sh/docs.vantage.sh/docs/connecting_fastly.md

 # Setup Fastly

-!!! note "Fastly support is in closed early access."
-     Vantage support for displaying Fastly costs is in closed early access.
-Please contact support@vantage.sh to opt in.

 ## Connecting Your Fastly Account

 Vantage integrates with your Fastly account through a read-only API token.
 Fastly API Tokens are free for you to create and added them to the Vantage console only takes a few minutes.
 Step by step instructions for generating a Fastly API Token are below: